20kg Equals How Many Lbs? A practical guide to Metric and Imperial Conversions

 Q: Why are there two different systems of measurement?

 A: The metric system is a modern, coherent system designed for ease of use and scientific accuracy.
 The imperial system evolved over centuries, lacking a consistent, unified structure.
-While efforts are underway for global adoption of the metric system, the imperial system remains prevalent in some regions due to historical reasons and established infrastructure Worth keeping that in mind.
-Simple as that..
+While efforts are underway for global adoption of the metric system, the imperial system remains prevalent in some regions due to historical reasons and established infrastructure That's the part that actually makes a difference..

 -